ficusjs/ficusjs-components/src/components/css/index.md

 ## What are Styling Hooks

-Below is an example of the button and the button using Styling Hooks to change it's appearance.
+Below is an example of a standard button plus a button changed using Styling Hooks.

+**Standard button**

 <div class="fd-component-container">
   <button type="button" class="fc-button">Button</button>